 With your bottle brush in hand, half fill your baby bottle with soapy water and insert the brush.
 Using a back and forth motion, carefully clean the inside of the bottle paying particular attention to the base, neck, and lip of the bottle, where milk can easily get caught.

-For the outside of the bottle simply use a two-sided sponge.
+For the outside of the bottle or sippy cup, simply use a two-sided sponge.
 Run the soft section of your sponge over the exterior, swapping over to the rough section of the sponge to remove any stubborn milk build up or grime.

 As touched on above, if you are going to clean your baby bottle nipple then you are going to need a bristled brush.
 As the bottle nipple is much narrower than the bottle, you will need a small sized brush like the one below.
 These brushes are also great for cleaning sippy cup lids and straws